maxotaku11niku/AnalogueConvertEffect/GUIDANCE.md

 Interlacing is drawing only alternate scanlines in any given field, a technique intended to fake a doubled framerate.
 The effect on a still image is mostly to do with the effective quality of the image.
 Disabling this will halve the horizontal resolution.

+## Your Monitor's Gamma

+In order to generate a faithful analogue signal, the raw RGB values in the image must be gamma transformed.
+This is where you put your monitor's gamma in order for the effect to gamma transform in the way specified by the standards.
+If you don't know your monitor's gamma, you can fiddle about with this setting until the image looks right.

 ## Noise Amount

 Adds white noise to the signal.